dlu-ch/dlb/doc/ex_tool.rst

 .. class:: Tool.Input

-   A :class:`dlb.ex.Tool.Dependency` that describes an input dependency of a tool.
+   A :class:`Tool.Dependency` that describes an input dependency of a tool.

    The :term:`tool instance` must be :term:`redone <redo>` if it (e.g. the content of a file) has changed compared to the state before the last successful redo of the :term:`tool instance`.